-Before considering whether now is a good time to fix your energy deal, it is worth taking a brief moment to understand how both the energy price cap and the Energy Price Guarantee work.
-We've provided a summary below.
+Before considering whether now is a good time to fix your energy deal, it is worth taking a brief moment to understand how the energy price cap works.

 Energy price cap explained

 The energy price cap is set by the UK's independent energy regulator Ofgem.
-Its aim is to protect UK consumers from excessively high energy prices.
+It aims to protect UK consumers from excessively high energy prices.
 The energy price cap is the maximum price that energy suppliers can charge per kilowatt per hour (kWh) and it applies to standard variable and default tariffs.
-The energy price cap is reviewed every quarter with the next announcement due in August 2023.
-Importantly, the energy price cap does not apply to fixed energy tariffs, so it is important to ensure you are getting a good deal before committing to fixing your deal.
+The energy price cap is reviewed every quarter with the next change due on 1st January 2025.
+Importantly, the energy price cap does not apply to fixed energy tariffs, so it is essential to check you are getting a good deal before committing to a new fixed-price energy deal.
 In some circumstances, it may be possible to move from a fixed deal to a standard tariff, but it varies from provider to provider and some providers may charge an exit fee.

 Latest energy price cap figures

 Rather than concentrating on the actual kWh charges for electricity and gas, the energy price cap is usually expressed as an annual figure, based on the average dual-fuel household bill.
-The energy price cap currently stands at £3,280, however, it will fall to £2,074 on the 1st July 2023.
+The latest energy price cap figure currently stands at £1,717, however it will increase by £21 to £1,738 on 1st January 2025.

 What is a fixed energy tariff and how does it work?

-Wholesale energy prices remained persistently high throughout much of 2022 and early 2023, meaning many UK households simply chose to stay on their supplier's standard variable tariff, as the rate that they pay is protected by both the energy price cap and Energy Price Guarantee.
-Currently, few fixed-price energy tariffs are available, however, this is likely to change in the coming months.
+Wholesale energy prices remained persistently high throughout much of 2022 and 2023, meaning many UK households simply chose to stay on their supplier's standard variable tariff, as the rate they paid was protected by the energy price cap.
+As we head into the winter there are an increasing number of priced energy tariff deals and we expect more to be released in the coming weeks.
+Check out our article 'What is the cheapest fixed-price energy tariff? - Best deals compared' for the latest fixed-price energy deals.

-You can see from the image above that energy prices are predicted to fall this year which could make fixing your energy deal more attractive.
+You can see from the image above that energy prices fell throughout the early part of 2024, however, they begin to rise in October 2024 and will rise again in January 2025.
+Fluctuating prices could make fixing your energy deal more attractive as you will have certainty over what you will be paying for your energy over a fixed term.
 There are, however, some considerations before committing to a new fixed-price energy tariff, which we explain below.

 Things to consider before fixing your energy tariff